qualityshepherd/brine/posts/the_steep_mage.md

 Only when he sips his tea can he speak normally for a few precious moments before his lungs seize again.
 Tonight is his last chance.
 Without the ritual, he dies by dawn.

-- **Grett:** (`His Loyal Fool, Strong Back, Sometimes Possessed`) Lead digger.
-Thinks the Mage is misunderstood.
+- **Grett:** (`His Loyal Fool, Strong Back`) Lead digger.
+Thinks the Mage is just misunderstood.
 Protective and suspicious of intruders.

 ---

 **The Dybbuk** (`Steep Mage's Wife, Violent Possession, Cannot Rest`) She died violently and now exists as a disembodied spirit.
 She drifts through the cemetery, slipping in and out of bodies, to aid the ritual.
 She might possess Grett to dig faster, a merc to drive away intruders, Vira to steal her own family's Soulstone, or even a PC to guide them toward helping.

 > Her love is real.
-> Her control is not.
+Her control is not.

 ---